Cleaning Up White Lake

 The story was not over, however.
 In 1985, White Lake was designated an Area of Concern due to its pollution problems, one of 43 in the Great Lakes (14 in Michigan) termed “toxic hotspots.”
 The 1972 U.S. – Canada Great Lakes Water Quality Agreement (updated in 1978 and 1987), called for the two federal governments to work with the states and Canadian provinces and local citizens to develop Remedial Action Plans (RAPs) or cleanup plans for each Area.

 Residents work to bring White Lake back to heath

-The state of Michigan made quick progress at addressing its 14 Areas of Concern and a number of RAPs, including White Lake’s, were completed in 1987.
-That could have been the end of the story—RAP written, placed on shelf, nothing more done.
+The state of Michigan made quick progress in addressing its 14 Areas of Concern and a number of RAPs, including White Lake’s, was completed in 1987.
+That could have been the end of the story—RAP written, placed on a shelf, nothing more done.
 But it wasn’t.
 In 1992, a group of White Lake area residents established the White Lake Public Advisory Council (PAC) to finish restoring White Lake to health.

 The PAC monitored area contaminated sites and held public meetings to spur action and get effective cleanups.
 Polluted sediments were removed from several areas in the lake.
 The PAC worked with state and federal environmental agencies to develop goals for removing the problems or impairments identified as problems in the lake.
 The Muskegon Conservation District provided technical and administrative assistance and the GVSU Annis Water Resources Institute provided scientific resources.